haimgel/display-switch/README.md

-# Monitor auto-switching utility
+# Turn a $30 USB switch into a full-featured KVM

-This utility watches for USB device connect/disconnect events and switches monitor inputs via DDC according to the configuration.
+This utility watches for USB device connect/disconnect events and switches monitor inputs via DDC/CI.
+This turns a simple USB switch into a full-fledged KVM solution: press one button on your USB switch and all your monitors connect to a different input.

-I'm using a USB switch that connects my keyboard/mouse/webcam to two separate computers.
-This little utility turns it into a full KVM: when the USB input is switched, this utility detects the newly connected device and switches all external monitors to the inputs that correspond to this computer.

 It is supposed to be installed on all computers that could be connected to these monitors, since the app only switches monitors "one way" and relies on itself running on the other computers to switch it "the other way" as needed.